impleproject/imple-mod-vs/README.md

 # It doesn't mean I don't care
 # It just looks like I don't care
 # Because my emotions have been sanded off

+I'm someone you liked before.
+Now I'm a garbage.
+This is me - making something to impress you and make you remember about me.

+Lyrics from Thundercat, Tame Impala - No More Lies (Lyrics from outro of the song).